-Display size and font size: To change the size of items on your screen, adjust the display size or font size.
+- Display size and font size: To change the size of items on your screen, adjust the display size or font size.

-Magnification: To temporarily zoom or magnify your screen, use magnification.
+- Magnification: To temporarily zoom or magnify your screen, use magnification.

 Use a braille display

 You can choose caption preferences (language, text and style) for your device.

-- Sound Notifications help you know what's happening in your home, like when a smoke alarm beeps or a doorbell rings
+- Sound Notifications help you know what's happening in your home, like when a smoke alarm beeps or a doorbell rings.

 Explore Android accessibility apps and services